 Please consider volunteering in the Marengo Library this year.
 Working in the library not only helps the library to run smoothly, it’s a great way to spend time with your child and his/her classmates in a happy, nurturing, and stimulating environment.
 When children see parents volunteering in the library it reinforces the importance of reading.
 Plus, it’s fun!

-All library volunteers are required to attend a training session prior to working in the library.
-Training sessions are offered at the start of every school year, and on the first Tuesday of every month at 2:20 pm.
-Individual training sessions can also be arranged, if necessary.
+All new library volunteers are required to attend a training session prior to working in the library.
+Training sessions are offered at the start of every school year; individual training sessions can also be arranged, if necessary.
 You can email me (Robin Becker, Librarian) at [email protected] and we can set up a time to meet.

 If you have any questions, please contact our Library Liaison, Rachel Garcia Criswell, at